zwd2016/AdaHMG/README.md

 # AdaHMG
 AdaHMG: A new updating rule is proposed based on mixed high power historical and current squared gradients to construct a targeted first-order optimization algorithm for the adaptive learning rate.
+Both the loss function curve and the evaluation metrics show that AdaHMG algorithm has better performance in accuracy, RMSE, and convergence (Especially suitable for time series prediction tasks!!).
 # References
 Jun Hu and Wendong Zheng, "An Adaptive Optimization Algorithm Based on Hybrid Power and Multidimensional Update Strategy", IEEE Access, 2019, vol. 7(1), pp. 19355-19369.
 # Datasets